 The purpose of the grants program is to assist eligible councils in delivering activities and projects that:

-- address the emerging relief and recovery needs within the community following the onset of the eligible extraordinary event, and
+- Address emerging community relief and recovery needs following the onset of the eligible extraordinary event

 Queensland Reconstruction Authority (QRA)